MelikeArikan/magazine_News_project/README.md

 # 'Magazine News' application
-## What is 'Magazin News' project ?
+## What is 'Magazine News' project ?
 Magazine news is an android mobile application project written in Kotlin, which includes magazine news and presents it to the reader.
 #### The magazine news application, its appearance, design and use are as follows:
 (I used my own phone as emulator.)